-Although technology is advancing by the day, digital lead generation still goes back to its roots: marketing.
+Although technology is advancing by the day, the digital lead generation still goes back to its roots: marketing.

 The first newspaper was published in the late 1600s, which is considered the earliest form of marketing.

-Soon after, billboards, radio and television commercials, infomercials and e-mails find their place in the marketing world.
+Soon after, billboards, radio and television commercials, infomercials, and e-mails find their place in the marketing world.

 Cut to today, there are various forms of lead generation and online marketing, and tools developed especially for it.

-One of which is digital lead generation.
+One of which is the digital lead generation.

-A lot of B2Bs and B2Cs are hesitant about how exactly lead generation, digital marketing, digital advertising and outsourcing as a whole works.
+A lot of B2Bs and B2Cs are hesitant about how exactly lead generation, digital marketing, digital advertising, and outsourcing as a whole works.

 It’s easy to doubt something that you don’t fully understand, which is why we’ve put together a list that will make it easier for you to understand how exactly are leads generated online!

 What is Lead Generation and Digital Marketing?
 How Does it Work?